This blueberry and lemon sorbet is the perfect treat for the summer. Great fruity taste, minus the extra calories and refined sugars!

 The lemon adds a lovely little tartness to the sorbet and, in opinion, completes the whole flavour profile.

 This sorbet is honestly so easy to make, it really is as easy as chucking everything into a blender!
 If you have an ice cream machine it can be done in less than 20 minutes, without one you would need to wait a few hours for it to freeze.
+The only product you actually would need is a good blender, I like using my nutribullet or the breville blend active.
 I like using frozen blueberries as it makes the freezing process quicker; also a bag of frozen blueberries is cheaper and stays fresh for longer than a punnet of fresh blueberries.

 I like to decorate it a blueberry or 2, mint leaves and lemon zest, however this step is completely optional.